stanleygeorge789/Customer-Churn-Analysis/README.md

 - Native categorical support
 - Better performance in high-recall regime

 Performance advantage is not cosmetic.
-It produces measurable churn capture improvement.
+It produces churn capture improvement.

 ---